Updated on December 16th, 2022

 - Ch.
 149 § 24L(d)

-Massachusetts Non-Disclosure Agreement – This document will be presented to employees, independent contractors, and other individuals who will have access to an entity’s trade secrets for the purpose of maintaining the confidentiality of said secrets.
+Massachusetts Non-Disclosure Agreement – This document is presented to employees for the purpose of maintaining the confidentiality of trade secrets.

 Massachusetts Non-Solicitation Agreement – A legally binding document that prohibits employees from engaging with customers and fellow employees for their own benefit.